 Whether the biological parent consents or objects to giving up his or her rights, the court must hear specific facts that support the decision to permanently terminate the parent’s rights.

 If you are a parent-stepparent couple wishing to have the child’s other biological parent’s rights terminated – or if you are the parent whose rights are being terminated (whether you consent or not), you need qualified legal representation.
-George E. Gelb has over 30 years experience in all family law matters, and is overwhelmingly regarded as an expert in his field.
+Our team has over 30 years experience in all family law matters, and is overwhelmingly regarded as an expert in his field.
 He will advise you of your rights and the best course of action for you, and will fight for you to get what you deserve and what is in the children’s best interests.